 What Makes Them Different?

 Not everyone providing financial advice is a fiduciary.
 Investment advisors are people who provide personalized investment advice to an employee, but they can have incentives to recommend products or investments that may not be in your best interest, helping them earn a larger sales commission.
-Advisors can be compensated by fees, commission, or both.
+Advisors can be compensated by fees, commissions, or both.

 Commissions are a source of income for advisors.
 Upfront, a commission-based financial advisor who's not a fiduciary could appear to cost less, but over time, those fees can accumulate when factored into the financial product/package being offered.